Muhammad-Talha4k/hs_code_classification_api_with_fast-flask/README.md

 ## HS Code Classification API's with FastAPI and Flask

+## Description

 This repository contains a HS code classification API'S built using FastAPI and Flask.
-The API provides endpoints for making predictions using trained machine learning models.
+The API provides endpoints for making predictions using trained machine learning models of logistic regression and artificial neural network.

 ## Project Structure